-• Work with the Anderson HOME Consortium - prepare the Annual Action Plan and CAPER report; oversee administrative activities for the Consortium; and provide housing rehabilitation project oversight for Anderson County and the City of Belton.

-- Begin or complete work with communities to update local plans and ordinances, including the update of Comprehensive Plans for the Towns of Reidville, Campobello, Cowpens, and Wellford, as well as the development of new zoning and land development regulations for the Town of Reidville. - Complete the SC Highway 11 Corridor study for Pickens County and any accompanying assistance needed to implement recommendations.
-Staff will assist county staff with crafting a set of regulatory recommendations for county officials to consider. - Develop the West Queen Street Neighborhood Plan for the Town of Pendleton.
-The plan will identify potential investments for the neighborhood to assist with crime prevention, revitalization, and property maintenance that will support a fall 2022 CDBG neighborhood revitalization grant. - Provide planning administration services for the Cities of Pickens, Liberty, and the Town of Central. - Provide technical assistance as requested by local governments. - Provide continuing planning education programs and planning orientation sessions during FY 2023 for planning commissions, board of appeals, and board of architectural review members. - Participate in regional planning groups addressing concerns of local city and county governments. - Develop the Land Use Modeling program via CommunityViz as a tool to better forecast future growth for our communities.
+- Work with the Anderson HOME Consortium prepare Annual Action Plan and CAPER report; oversee administrative activities for the Consortium; and provide housing rehabilitation project oversight for Anderson County and City of Belton. - Continue work with communities to update local plans and ordinances, including the update of Comprehensive Plans for the Towns of Liberty, Inman, and Pacolet, as well as the development of new zoning and land development regulations for the Towns of Reidville, Wellford, Campobello, Liberty, Central, and Belton. - Begin a neighborhood planning effort with the City of Seneca and Oconee County for the Utica Mill area.
+The plan will identify potential investments for the neighborhood to assist with crime prevention, revitalization, and property maintenance.
+The plan will be used as part of a CDBG neighborhood revitalization grant in fall 2024. - Provide planning administration services for the Cities of Pickens, Landrum, Liberty, and the Town of Central. - Provide technical assistance as requested by local governments. - Provide continuing planning education programs and planning orientation sessions during FY 2024 for planning commissions, board of appeals, and board of architectural review members. - Participate in regional planning groups addressing concerns of local city and county governments. - Develop the Land Use Modeling program via CommunityViz as a tool to better forecast future growth for our communities.